MarianVi/MarianVi/README.md

 - 👋 Hi, I’m @MarianVitalariu
-- 👀 I’m interested in software development
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning Java development
+- 🌱 I’m currently learning for CCNA Certification
 - 📫 How to reach me: email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a trumpet player on the path of professional reconversion